Correction appended July 27

 The retail phone-shop worker’s horrific ordeal is just one incident in what has become a disturbing trend in the U.K., especially in the capital city of London.
 According to the Metropolitan Police, assaults using corrosive materials rose by nearly 80% (458) in 2016, having risen steadily over the past three years.
 This year alone, 199 attacks have been recorded so far.
 On April 9, acid was flung on a Chinese family as they took a stroll in North London, leaving the father with what police described as “life-changing injuries.”
 Later in the month, the then-boyfriend of British television presenter Ferne McCann was arrested in connection with an incident where acid was thrown over partygoers at a nightclub.
 In May, a gang squirted a noxious chemical on people seated in a van during a robbery in south-east London.
 Then, on Thursday night, five people were attacked with acid within the space of 90 minutes in separate attacks across north-east London.
 The suspects arrested on Friday were aged 15 and 16.

 The trend is being driven not by a common motive, but by the ease with which corrosive materials can be acquired by those seeking to do harm.
-Sulphuric acid in drain cleaners, bleaches and corrosive alkalis in battery fluid can be bought for as little $1 in discount stores and supermarkets across the country.
-"What we are seeing is the ease in obtaining these types of substances, the majority of which can be found under kitchen sinks," Detective Chief Inspector Mike West, the Metropolitan Police's lead for corrosive-based crime tells TIME.
-"With anything, people see other people doing it so they will naturally pick it up," he says.
+Corrosive alkalis typically found in drain cleaners, bleaches and sulfuric acid in battery fluid can be bought for as little $1 in discount stores and supermarkets across the country.
+“What we are seeing is the ease in obtaining these types of substances, the majority of which can be found under kitchen sinks,” Detective Chief Inspector Mike West, the Metropolitan Police’s lead for corrosive-based crime tells TIME.
+“With anything, people see other people doing it so they will naturally pick it up,” he says.